RandomcodeDev/purpl-engine/FalseKing.md

   on platforms like macOS and Linux (Xcode and Neovim), using [xmake](https://github.com/xmake-io/xmake) as a build system
 - Various open source libraries with non-strict licenses are used
-- Main game code is stored on GitHub, but assets and precompiled dependencies are stored on a personal Gitea server to get around file size limits.
+- Main game code is stored on GitHub, but assets are stored on a personal Gitea server to get around file size limits.
 Any closed platform (console) related material (binaries, abstraction code) is to be kept in a private repository on GitHub.
 - Due to very simple formats, assets can largely be developed with any image editor and text editor, as well as some form of audio editor, and 3D modelling software